Sharo10/CS-Final-Project/proposal.md

 ## Project Descirption

-Upgrade my first project I did in CS30 to make it an actual pro game but on phone and publish it on playstore and/or applestore.
+Upgrade my first project I did in CS30 to make it more fun and a more professional game

 ## Needs to have list